THUwangcy/ReChorus/README.md

 # ReChorus
 This repository provides a general PyTorch framework for Top-K recommendation with implicit feedback, especially for research purpose.
 It decomposes the whole process into three modules:

-- [Loader](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseLoader.py): load dataset into DataFrame and append necessary information to each instance
+- [Reader](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseReader.py): read dataset into DataFrame and append necessary information to each instance
 - [Runner](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseRunner.py): control the training process and model evaluation
-- [Model](https://github.com/THUwangcy/ReChorus/tree/master/src/models/BaseModel.py): define how to generate ranking scores and prepare batches according to DataFrames in the loader
+- [Model](https://github.com/THUwangcy/ReChorus/tree/master/src/models/BaseModel.py): define how to generate ranking scores and prepare batches

 With this framework, we can easily compare different state-of-the-art models under the same experimental setting.
 The characteristics of our framework can be summarized as follows:

-- **Light**: the framework is accomplished in less than a thousand lines of code, and a new model can be defined with dozens of lines of code
+- **Light**: the framework is accomplished in less than a thousand lines of code, and a new model can be defined with dozens of lines
-- **Efficient**: around 85-90% GPU utilization during training for deep models, and special implementations for the evaluation of Top-K recommendation
+- **Efficient**: around 90% GPU utilization during training for deep models, and special implementations for the evaluation of Top-K recommendation
 - **Neat**: clean codes with adequate comments, as well as beautiful training logs
 - **Agile**: concentrate on your model design in a single model file and implement new models quickly
-- **Flexible**: implement new loaders or runners for different datasets and experimental settings, and each model can be assigned with different helpers
+- **Flexible**: implement new readers or runners for different datasets and experimental settings, and each model can be assigned with specific helpers